-A position for a PhD-Student funded as part of the DFG Priority Program SPP 1080 ‘Computational Connectomics’ is available in the laboratory of Simon Rumpel at the University Medical Center of the Johannes Gutenberg University Mainz, Germany.
+A position for a student assistant (studentische Hilfskraft) in the laboratory of Simon Rumpel, University Medical Center of the Johannes Gutenberg University Mainz, Germany is available.